mnz1988/stable-diffusion-guide/README.md

 To train a [Lora ▲](#lora) yourself is an achievement.
 It's certainly doable, but there are many variables involved, and a lot of work depending on your workflow.
 It's somewhere between an art and a science.

 You can do it on your own computer if you have at least 8 GB of VRAM.
-However, I will be using a Google Colab document for educational purposes.
+However, I will be using a Google Colab document for educational purposes during Step 2.

 Here are some classic resources if you want to read about the topic in depth.
-Rentry may be blocked by your internet provider, in which case you may use a VPN or try putting it through [Google Translate](https://translate.google.cl/?op=websites).
+Rentry may be blocked by your internet provider, in which case you may need to use a VPN or try putting it through [Google Translate](https://translate.google.cl/?op=websites).
 * [Classic Lora training guide](https://rentry.org/lora_train)
 * [Lora training science](https://rentry.org/lora-training-science)
 * [Original Kohya Trainer (Dreambooth method)](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb)